Frankenstein

 I wasn't expecting to like this book anywhere near as much as I ended up doing!
 The story as told in the book is much more interesting than the limited image of it that's got in to popular culture, and this was my first encounter with the whole thing.
 It's so much more about deeply flawed Victor Frankenstein (TLDR: our reading group kept using the term "main character syndrome") than about the mad science process.
 And while the creature is far from likeable, his portrayal has genuine pathos, even though most of what we hear about him is secondhand through the recounting of someone who hates him.

 There are several impressively strong resonances to the modern world, between the general lack of ethics in tech and the current wave of "AI" hype.
-And of course big self-centred men who think that extreme success in one sphere gives them licence to …
+And of course big self-centred men who think that extreme success in one sphere gives them licence …

 Temos